 Suicide is not a dirty little secret

 Loss from suicide – I wouldn’t wish it on anyone; death by suicide is complex, it’s tragic.
 Hopefully many of you won’t experience, but unfortunately, you likely will have someone in your life that will be directly affected by suicide.
 In my journey, few people have shown support through all the ups and downs (thank you to those few), those you thought were family will end up not being, your circle gets much smaller (mine cut in half).
-I don’t blame those people, I believe they just don’t know what to do, or they try to minimise the grief or ignore it all together and think it will go away….well it won’t, I am living proof.
-Take time to understand suicide grief and support as best you can. http://suicideprevention.ca/…/how-to-support-those-living-…/
+I don’t blame those people, I believe they just don’t know what to do, or they try to minimize the grief or ignore it all together and think it will go away….well it won’t, I am living proof.
+Take time to understand your suicide grief and support as best you can.

 Today over 10 people in Canada will die from suicide.

 Please make an effort to start talking about suicide with your friends, family, children…